shah314/graphcoloring/README.md

 (The use of graphs in binary format is not yet supported).

 (If you want to use the DIMACS formatted files on ColPack, please use DimacsToMatrix.java)

+If you need to run the algorithm for <b>very large graphs</b>, please consider changing the following variables:
+Constants.LOCAL_SEARCH_ITERATIONS
+Constants.LOCAL_SEARCH_MAX_TIME
+You may also consider not running local search at all, like <a href="https://github.com/smirarab/binning">this</a> user has done.
+To do this, please comment out the line after this line:
+"System.out.println("Applying Local Search...");" in GraphColoring.java.
 </pre>

 <p>